RickStrahl/MarkdownMonster/README.md

 This library provides the tab control support for the editor allowing for nicely styled tab reordering and overflow.
 Although not used in Markdown Monster the library also supports tab tear off tabs and layout docking.

 * **[CommonMark.NET](https://github.com/Knagis/CommonMark.NET)**
-This is the markdonwn parser used to render markdown in the preview editor.
+This is the markdown parser used to render markdown in the preview editor.
 CommonMark.NET is fast and easy to work with and has an excellent extensibility interface.

 ## License
 Although we provide the source in the open, Markdown Monster is licensed software &copy; West Wind Technologies, 2016.